Cigent Technology melds security and storage to protect sensitive data

 “It’s to stop ransomware and stop insiders from getting and doing things with data that they shouldn’t be doing,” he said.

-By using a secure storage device, Cigent can extend the protection even further This storage device creates a hidden drive on a computer that intruders wouldn’t be able to spot.
-A user can make it visible when they need to access it.
+By using a secure storage device, Cigent can extend the protection even further.
+This storage device creates a hidden drive on a computer that intruders wouldn’t be able to spot, and a user can make it visible when they need to access it.

-This storage device has additional security built into the firmware.
-The device uses machine learning and AI to monitor for attacks.
-When it detects an attack, it automatically responds and self defends and protects the drive and the data that’s on that drive from an attack.
+The storage device has additional security built into the firmware and uses machine learning and AI to monitor for attacks.
+When it detects an attack, it automatically responds and self-defends to protect the drive and the data on it from an attack.

 While the company is now selling the system, it’s also working with partners like Dell and Microsoft to build the protection capabilities directly into their PCs and software.
 Rowe said the long-term goal is to focus on licensing the technology to other vendors.